Microsoft Active Directory

 The Is Active property for an Active Directory user is determined by their userAccountControl attribute.
 A user is considered Is Active: true unless their account has the ACCOUNTDISABLE flag set.

 Other userAccountControl flags, such as LOCKOUT or PASSWORD_EXPIRED, do not affect the Is Active status.
 The full list of flags is available in the User Account Control attribute for more granular filtering.
-See Microsoft Learn: Use the UserAccountControl flags to manipulate user account properties for possible values.
+See Microsoft Learn: Use the UserAccountControl flags to manipulate user account propertiesarrow-up-right for possible values.

 Last Logon Attribute Behavior